 The College will make every effort to promptly investigate and resolve complaints with due regard for fairness and the rights of both the complainant and alleged offender.
 The College will make every effort to protect the privacy of the parties.
 If there is evidence of harassment, the College will make the prompt and effective corrective action appropriate to the situation.
 Knowingly making false allegations of harassment or providing evidence with the knowledge that it is false are also violations of College policy and will subject that person to disciplinary action.

 Disciplinary Sanctions

 Disciplinary sanctions for violations of this policy, which may range from a reprimand to dismissal from the College, will be imposed in accordance with applicable College policies.
-Title IX Sexual Misconduct Coordinator is david.markow@vcfa.edu.

 Title IX and Nondiscrimination on the Basis of Sex